 What does it do for paint?

 When compared to paint glazes contain a smaller amount of pigment and a good amount of binding medium that can work to change the texture, hue, and value of a painted surface.

 The thing you need to remember when applying glaze is it works best over the surfaces that already have semi-gloss or low-luster acrylic or latex paint.

-You should avoid putting glaze on flat paints as they do not take it well.
+You should avoid putting the glaze on flat paints as they do not take it well.

-If you are working with wood surfaces, its recommended to apply the glaze on a finished piece of wood (and not on unfinished one), even if the wood surface is painted on stained.
+If you are working with wood surfaces, it’s recommended to apply the glaze on a finished piece of wood (and not on an unfinished one), even if the wood surface is painted or stained.